awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

    After running the MSI, the instance automatically reboots and then upgrades the driver\.
 The instance will not be available for up to 15 minutes\.

 1. After the upgrade is complete and the instance passes both health checks in the Amazon EC2 console, connect to the instance using Remote Desktop\.
+Open Disk Management to review any offline secondary volumes and bring them online corresponding to the drive letters and folder mappings noted in Step 6\.
 **Important**
 You must connect to the instance by specifying user name in the following format *hostname*\\administrator\.
 For example, Win2k12TestBox\\administrator\.